 Another common and expensive malfunction with the 2018 Prius is the premature failure of the hybrid transmission.
 The hybrid transmission on the 2018 Prius is guaranteed for three years or 36,000 miles.
 It is also covered under the manufacturer’s five year, 60,000-mile warranty.

-If the transmission in your Prius malfunctions before the end of your warranty, you may have it repaired or replaced at little to no cost to you.
-You can take it to your local mechanic who is experienced in working on hybrid cars to determine if it is still under warranty by the manufacturer.
+If the transmission in your Prius malfunctions before the end of your warranty, you may have it repaired or replaced.
+This will be at little to no cost to you.
+You can take it to your local mechanic to determine if it is still under warranty.

 These common issues with the 2018 Toyota Prius are a few of those that have been reported and documented by verified owners.
-You may have them addressed quickly, efficiently, and affordably by allowing your local hybrid car mechanic to inspect and repair your Prius for you.
+You may have them addressed quickly, and affordably by allowing your local hybrid car mechanic to repair your Prius for you.